 |NRI or Tourist taking Foreign Currency out of India||Not more than what was bought in by them|

-Passengers can also use the ATHITHI app to file a declaration of dutiable items as well as currency with Indian Customs even before boarding the flight to India.
+Passengers can also use the ATITHI app to file a declaration of dutiable items as well as currency with Indian Customs even before boarding the flight to India.

 Currency Limit When Going Abroad From India

-Export of Indian Currency is strictly prohibited.
-However Indian residents going abroad are allowed to take with them Indian currency notes not exceeding Rs.
+Indian residents going abroad are allowed to take with them Indian currency notes (Indian Rupees) not exceeding Rs.
 25,000.
 Indian residents who had gone outside can also bring back Indian currency notes not exceeding Rs.
 25,000

 Indian residents going abroad are permitted to take with them foreign currency without any limit as long as the same has been purchased or issued by RBI approved/authorized foreign exchange dealer as per the norms.

 Tourists or NRIs while leaving India are allowed to take with them foreign currency not exceeding an amount brought in by them i.e. unspent foreign exchange left from the amount declared in the Currency Declaration Form at the time of their arrival in India.